Treyson-Grange/JukeTUI/README.md

 - [x] Better and more generic function calls
 - [x] Reccomendations system (get/add to queue)
 - [ ] Jukebox UI
-  - [ ] Figure out general way to approach this.
+  - [x] Figure out general way to approach this.
 As window resizes, a jukebox ascii art would break.
-  - [ ] So maybe we just have like a layout that LOOKS like a jukebox where it like has a disc and changes it
-  - [ ] Or maybe we replace it with something else when window size gets too small.
-  - [ ] Maybe a little animation that plays when you ask for a recc.
+  - [x] Decided to display album art instead of a jukebox.
+Cooler this way.
+Shows reccs album cover when it exists
+  - [ ] Haven't taken screen size into account YET
 - [x] Fix errors when currently no playback, shouldn't exit
 - [x] Playback BAR
   - [ ] Pause/Play that isn't ugly.